ReunMedia/astro-normalize-trailing-slash/README.md

 # Astro Normalize Trailing Slash

 A simple utility to normalize trailing slashes in URLs to match Astro project's `trailingSlash` config option.
-Especially useful when working with a CMS and not having to worry about adding or removing `/` at the end of every link.
+Especially useful when working with a CMS to not have to worry about adding or removing `/` at the end of every link.

 ## Installation